 Computational Vision U. Minn.
-Psy 5036 Daniel Kersten

-Lecture 25: Perceptual integration, Cooperative Computation
+Psy 5036 Daniel Kersten Lecture 25: Perceptual integration, Cooperative Computation

 Initialize

 ■ Spell check off

 Off[General::spell1];

 Outline

 Last time

 Object recognition

 Today

-Putting ideas together

-Integrating perceptual information
+■ Use Bayesian framework to better understand how perceptual information gets put together.
+Look at examples of actualy calcuations.

 Modular vs. cooperative computation

 For the most part, we've treated visual estimation as if it is done in distinct "modules", such as, surface-color-from-radiance (Land, 1959), shape-from-shading (Horn, 1975), optic flow (Hildreth, 1983) or structure-from-motion (Ullman, 1979).

 In contrast to the modularity theories of vision, it is phenomenally apparent that visual information is integrated to provide a strikingly singular description of the visual environment.
 By looking at how human perception puts integrates scene attributes, we may get some idea of how vision modules in the brain interact, and what they represent.

-Some basic graph types in vision (Review from Lecture 6)
+Review of basic graph types in vision (from Lecture 6)

 See: Kersten, D., & Yuille, A. (2003) and Kersten, Mamassian & Yuille (2004)

-■ Basic Bayes
+Basic Bayes & vision modules

 $$p[S | I] = \frac{p[I | S] p[S]}{p[I]}$$

 Usually, we will be thinking of the Y term as a random variable over the hypothesis space, and X as data.
 So for visual inference, Y = S (the scene), and X = I (the image data), and I = f(S).